 Although individual days may vary, Bluebirds generally follow the same daily schedule:

 Bluebirds may attend school three, four, or five mornings a week.
-Each day there are two parents co-oping in the class and no more than fifteen children in attendance.
+There are 2 co-oping parents or 1 co-oping parent and an assistant, along with the teacher each day.
 For information on co-oping responsibilities for Bluebird families, please see the Admissions and Our Approach sections.